 Financial management involves planning, organizing, directing, and controlling the financial activities of an organization, including procurement and utilization of the funds.
 It applies the general principles of management to financial resources in order to maximize the financial gains of organizations.
-NetSuite’s sophisticated financial management module, Advanced Financials, offers users a range of features to simplify tracking of expenses and ensuring that budgets remain under control.
-With the help of Advanced Financials, finance departments can automate billing processes and cut down on the amount of manual labour required.
+NetSuite’s sophisticated financial management module, Advanced Financials, offers users a range of features to simplify the tracking of expenses and ensure that budgets remain under control.
+With the help of Advanced Financials, finance departments can automate billing processes and cut down on the amount of manual labor required.
 The main features of NetSuite Advanced Financials include:

 - Budget Management and Reporting

 - Expense allocations

 - Budget Management and Reporting is utilized by financial planning and budgeting teams on a monthly basis to closely monitor budget vs actuals.
 Budget reporting is a detailed report of the actual year-to-date financial position and a full year’s forecast.
 It includes a profit and loss statement, cash flow statement and balance sheet (Read our blog on Important Financial Statements for Financial Reporting)